Hashtag Web3 Logo

 Historical evolution:

-Current (2023+): Rollups dominate.
-Sidechains see less adoption except in specific applications (gaming).
+• Current (2023+): Rollups dominate.
+Sidechains see less adoption except in specific applications like gaming.

-Rollups have better security model (inherit L1 security) so gradually replaced sidechains.
+Rollups have a better security model as they inherit L1 security, gradually replacing sidechains.

 Sidechain Use Cases